Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning: Ablation study

 \section{Ablation study}

 This section details the ablation studies conducted to substantiate the architectural choices of MinkUNeXt-VINE for efficient vineyard place recognition.
-We begin by analyzing the trade-off between performance and efficiency when using lower-dimensional output embeddings.
+We begin by analyzing the trade-off between performance (Recall metrics) and efficiency (computational latency and storage requirements).
+Specifically, we vary the output dimensionality of the global descriptor; while lower-dimensional descriptors enhance efficiency by reducing memory footprint and search time, they may sacrifice the discriminative power necessary for high performance.
 Subsequently, we evaluate the impact of the loss function, specifically highlighting the benefits of adopting a MRL approach.
+Apart from evaluating different approaches of loss function selection and adjustments, we also ponder the impact of choosing the final layer of the network from different points: MinkUNeXt's final layer or our proposed pruned architecture.
 Finally, to address the challenge of long-term autonomy, we assess the model's generalization capabilities across different months and quarterly data partitions.
 All experiments reported in this section were conducted on an Nvidia A30 GPU.
-The results in both Section \ref{sec:ablation_study} and \ref{sec:results} are expressed via the Recall@1 and Recall@1\% metrics.
-The recall value measures the performance of a place recognition algorithm as follows:

-Being $TP$ the amount of the true positives and $FN$ the amount of false negatives found during the evaluation phase of the algorithm.